 If You Need Help

-The Parks and Wildlife Unit provides legal representation to the State, but cannot initiate action on behalf of the public.
-If you have a land or environmental concern, please contact the divisions above for assistance.
+The Parks and Wildlife Unit provides legal representation to the State.
+It cannot initiate action on behalf of the public or provide legal advice to any member of the public.
+If you have a wildlife management or park and outdoor recreation concern, please contact Colorado Parks and Wildlife for assistance.